f0000000x/Cloud-Computing/Deep-Learning-Kit-Installation/Shell-Script-Installation/Ubuntu-14.04/Readme.md

 ```
 source ~/.bashrc
 ```
-then to test torch just enter
+then to test torch just enter the following command:

 ```
 sudo ~/torch/install/bin/luarocks install torch
 ```

 ```
 th

 ```
 in to your terminal and you should be able to see the torch environment.
 Now enter

 ```
 require 'dp'

 ```
+If torch is is installed correctly then you should be see a long list.

+If the GPU is intsalled correctly then after entering the following command you sould see the true output.

 ```
 require 'cunn'

 ```
-if torch is is installed correctly then you should be see a long list.
-Then type

 ```
 exit
 ```
 and then enter y to get out of the torch env.

-* Caffe
+* Caffe (Python 2.7)

 Type the following command in your terminal.